climatemodeling/unified-dashboard/docs/ILAMB-Hydro/index.md

 - **Group Header Title**: filter the table by entering a keyword.
 - **Toggle Sort Title**: sort labels alphabetically.
 - **Save to Image**: export the displayed image in PNG, JPEG, or PDF.

+!!! tip

+    Turn on/off the __FitScreen__ switch to see the changes of the table length

 ![UD settings — option toggles](./figs/ud_settings_option_switch.png){: style="width:50%; height:auto;" }